bootlin/training-materials/slides/security-secure-boot-part-1/security-secure-boot-part-1.typ

 - This leaves some unanswered questions:

-  - What happens once the kernel starts #emph[init]?
+  - What happens once the kernel starts _init_?

   - What about the DTB?